rwth-acis/Virtual-Agents-Framework/Documentation/manual/items.md

 The framework contains one example scene that demonstrates the ability to pickup and drop items.

 The samples contain a `ItemController` that controls the movement of the items in the scene, moving them in squares as long as there are not picked up.
 It also listens to the items <xref:i5.VirtualAgents.Item.dropEvent> and activates the rigidbody physics of the sword item when the event is invoked.
 The `ItemPickUpSampleController` first adds a movement task and a pickup task for each item in the scene, as defined in the controller object.
-Both items will be picked up with the right Hand (currently not changeable), but the second one will be stored in the left-hand socket.
+Two swords will be picked up by the right hand, the first one gets attached to the hand socket, while the second one gets attached to the spine socket.
+The third item is a ring that gets picked up and attached to the left hand.
+The last item is a pill formed item, that will be picked up and held in the left hand.
-After that the first item, that looks like a sword is dropped at a specified point.
+After that the first item is dropped at a specified point.
 The second item is dropped by calling the method that drops all items at a specific point.

 ## Adaptive gaze